matthew-brett/test-fundamental-matrices/README.md

 The home of the Adelaide RMF datasets is
 <https://www.ai4space.group/research/adelaidermf> — but the links there are
-broken (I've emailed the first contact listed on that page).

-In the meantime, I found what appear to be the data files at `data/AdelaideRMF` in
-<https://github.com/trungtpham/RCMSA>.
-Commit `0d5f3e3` of that repository is
-the source of the `AdelaideRMF` directory here.
+broken.
+The first contact listed on that page — Hoi Sim Wong - kindly emailed me a Dropbox link to the data.
+The data almost completely corresponds to another copy I found at `data/AdelaideRMF` in
+<https://github.com/trungtpham/RCMSA>, commit `0d5f3e3`, but the copies here
+are the copies fro the Dropbox link from the main author.

 In the home page above above, the format of the files is given as: